Marvellous-Udoye/speech-emotion-recognition/README.md

-# Speech Emotion Recognition - Sound Classification
+# LSTM-Based Speech Emotion Recognition for Student Public Speaking Training

-This project implements a speech emotion recognition pipeline on the TESS dataset.
-It builds MFCC features from raw WAV audio, trains an LSTM-based classifier to predict seven emotions, and visualizes both the audio signals and training curves.
+This project builds an emotion-aware feedback system for student public speaking training.
+It extracts MFCC features from speech audio, trains an LSTM-based classifier to recognize seven emotions, and delivers live emotion feedback in a web interface to support delivery stability and emotional control.

+## Research scope

+The system targets student public speaking practice sessions and provides emotion cues (e.g., fear, sadness, anger, neutrality) as a proxy for delivery stability and confidence trends during rehearsal.

+## Research objective

+Design and evaluate an LSTM-based speech emotion recognition pipeline that provides real-time emotion feedback for student public speaking training, with quantitative evaluation of classification performance and qualitative analysis of delivery stability cues.

+## Research contributions

+- A reproducible MFCC + LSTM pipeline for speech emotion recognition on TESS.
+- A live web application that captures microphone audio and displays emotion confidence scores for rehearsal feedback.
+- An evaluation workflow that produces publication-ready metrics tables and visualizations (confusion matrix, ROC, PR curves, and accuracy/loss plots).

 ## Setup (Windows, Python 3.12)